ZYnoe/ZYnoe.github.io/README.md

 # Contributing Guide (Markdown-only)

-only need to:
-1) fork this repo
-2) You might need to change `repo name` from `ZYnoe.github.io` to `YourUserName.github.io`
+Thanks for contributing!
+This repo is Markdown-only—no special tooling needed.

+## Quick start

+1. **Fork** this repository.
+2. Rename your fork if needed:
+   - From `ZYnoe.github.io`
+   - To `YourUserName.github.io`
-3) add / edit / delete Markdown files under `content/docs`
+3. Add / edit / delete Markdown files under:
-4) ```git add .```
+   - `content/docs/`
+4. Stage your changes:
+   - `git add .`
+5. Commit with a meaningful message:
-5) `git commit -m "Comment Your changes"`
+   -  `git commit -m "Describe your changes"`

-Bad Example vs Good Example
-Bad: git commit -m "changes" — Too vague; others (or future you) won't know what or why it changed.

-Good: git commit -m "Fix login button not responding on click" — Clear, specific, uses imperative mood (like a command), explains "what" and "why".
+6. Push to GitHub:

-5) `git push`
+   -  `git push`

-GitHub Actions will build and publish the site automatically.